Updated: Nov 16

 1. Your Personal Injury Claim Starts Immediately After The Accident

 Usually, people think about Personal Injury claims as something you do after an accident.
-However, there are a lot of important things in the accident site that can influence any future claims and actions you will need to file in the future.
+However, many important things in the accident site can influence future claims and actions you must file.
+Most notably, evidence at the scene.

 Here's what you need to do right after a car crash in California:

-Call 911 And The Authorities
+Call 911, And The Authorities

 Don't let the other driver persuade you not to call the cops.
 The police record from the responding officer will be crucial in your personal injury case.
 An official car crash report details the at-fault driver's errors and citations, as well as: